Tulalip Tribes: Reservation

 The Tulalip Indian Reservation was established by the Treaty of Point Elliot in 1855 and by Executive Order of US President Ulysses S. Grant on January 22, 1873.
 The reservation lies on Port Susan in western Snohomish County, adjacent to the western border of the city of Marysville.
-It has a land area of 34.7 sqmi and a 2000 census population of 9,246 persons residing within its boundaries.
-Its largest community is Tulalip Bay.
+It has a land area of 34.7 sqmi and a 2020 census population of 10,969 persons residing within its boundaries.
+The reservation's largest community is Tulalip Bay.

 The Tulalip people settled onto reservation lands after signing the Point Elliott Treaty with the former Washington Territory on January 22, 1855.
-The reservation now comprises the western half of the Marysville-Tulalip community, which was divided by the 20th-century construction of Interstate 5.
+The reservation was intended to serve most of the tribes in the Puget Sound region, but plans were scaled back after additional reservations were added.
+The Tulalip Indian Reservation now comprises the western half of the Marysville–Tulalip community, which was divided by the construction of Interstate 5 in the 1950s and 1960s.
 Marysville is an incorporated city and lies east of the freeway.
+A 2,000 acre section of the reservation was home to a federal ammunition depot established during World War II and later used by Boeing for chemical weapons testing and storage.

 The Marysville School District serves both the city and the reservation.
-To accommodate a growing population, in 2008 it opened three new schools, built of prefab, modular units that operate and look like traditional construction, at its site on the reservation.
+To accommodate a growing population, in 2008 it opened three new schools, built of prefabricated, modular units that operate and look like traditional construction, at its site on the reservation.
 This large campus is now called the Marysville Secondary Campus; it contains Heritage High School, Marysville Arts and Technology High School, and an elementary school.
 The two high schools share a gym and commons center.
+In 2022, the Tulalip Tribes announced plans to build their own elementary school that would use an alternative, indigenous-focused education model that had been trialed at Heritage High School.